dynomite567/PackerSystems/README.md

 ### CCDC:

-So I already know that getting a faithful CCDC to be built through an automated process is going to be extremely difficult.
+So I already know that getting a faithful CCDC environemnt to be built through an automated process is going to be extremely difficult.
 The things they do to those boxes make grown men cry (literally).
 But I shall do the best I can.

 My current plans are something along the lines of: